Inflation held steady last month, but that was before the attack on Iran sent energy costs soaring

 Oil prices could soar to $150 a barrel in the coming weeks if shipments don’t resume, according to Wood Mackenzie, an energy analytics firm.

-The national average for a gallon of regular gasoline in the U.S. jumped to $3.58 a gallon Wednesday, according to AAA, an increase of about 20% just in one month.
+The national average for regular gasoline in the U.S. jumped to $3.58 a gallon Wednesday, according to AAA, an increase of about 20% just in one month.

 Core prices will be much less affected this month, but could tick higher over time as more expensive gas pushes up airline fares, shipping, and other transportation costs.

-Darren Rebelez, the CEO of Casey’s General Store, told investors Tuesday that he doesn't expect a significant pullback in customer spending unless gasoline nears $5 per gallon.
+Darren Rebelez, the CEO of Casey’s General Stores, told investors Tuesday that he doesn't expect a significant pullback in customer spending unless gasoline nears $5 per gallon.

 Even if price increases are short-lived, it will almost certainly delay any interest-rate cut by the Federal Reserve, which meets next week.
 It cut its key rate three times last year before leaving it unchanged at its last meeting in January.